JasonLocklin/Dissertation/Prisms/Methods.md

 beginning of every session.
 Line bisection was also performed twice during sessions involving prisms, before and after adaptation.
-Coding and analysis of the tasks were performed in the same way as in Chapter 1.
+Coding and analysis of the tasks were performed in the same way as in experiment 1.
 The results of the clinical measures are depicted in table \ref{tbl_Prisms}.
 One patient had to leave early during their first session, so repeated it on another day.
 The duplicated data is